The Macroeconomic Effects of Corporate Tax Reforms: Theoretical Framework

+To close the model, I introduce a government that collects tax revenues that can go into wasteful spending or into transfers to the representative household:

 where $T^{II}_t$ are individual income tax revenues, $T_t$ are total tax revenues, and $G_t$ is wasteful spending.
 The parameter $\theta \in [0,1]$ determines the share of tax revenues that go into wasteful spending.
 When $\theta=0$, all tax revenues are distributed back to the representative household.
+Finally, aggregate output and aggregate investment are defined as: